 top of page

-For All Dental & Medical Professionals
+For All Dental & Health Care Professionals

 If you are a healthcare professional, your educational journey has been undoubtedly intense.
 Each year, new discoveries and research further advance our knowledge.
 However, many of us may not be familiar with Orofacial Myofunctional Therapy or how Myofunctional Therapy can benefit our patients.
-Myofunctional Therapy, though not a new discipline, is gaining recognition in the treatment of
+Myofunctional Therapy, though not a new discipline, is gaining recognition in the treatment of Orofacial Myofunctional Disorders (OMDs).

 I am deeply passionate about my work as a hygienist, and now I am equally passionate about Myofunctional Therapy.